RazanAb88/Amplicon-Analysis/README.md

 1- Clone the repository:

 git clone https://github.com/RazanAbb/metagenomics-analysis.git

 cd metagenomics-analysis

-2- Open the script file metagenomic analysis.R in RStudio.
+2- Open metagenomic_analysis.R in RStudio.

-3- Run the script in order:
+3- Run the script in order (sections are clearly marked in the script):

 Quality control and filtering

 Error frequency plotting

 Taxonomic assignment

 Diversity analysis and plotting

-(These are marked as sections in the single script.)

-4- Adjust file paths inside the script to point to your input data as needed.
+4- Adjust file paths in the script to point to your input data.

-5- Generated figures and tables will be saved in the results/ folder.
+5- Output figures and tables will be saved in the results/ folder.